kubernetes-sigs/security-profiles-operator/installation-usage.md

 - Validate if a node supports seccomp and do not synchronize if not.
 - Validate if a profile is syntactically correct and do not synchronize if not.

+There is now also a `SeccompProfile` Custom Resource Definition available to validate and store seccomp profiles.
+This custom resource is in Alpha status and may change at any time.

 ## Tutorials and Demos